Learn everything you need to know about the integrated Flipsnack statistics.

 Individual flipbook statistics

-Now let's see what reports are available for each individual flipbook.
+These are the available reports for each individual flipbook.

-It's right at the top of the page, below the date selector.
-It contains some of the most important KPIs regarding a flipbook's performance.
+You can find the summary and timelines reports at the top of the page, below the date selector.
+The two contain some of the most important KPIs regarding a flipbook's performance, presented in different formats.

 Average time spent - metric that reports the average amount of time users spend on your flipbook, expressed in seconds.
 To calculate your average time spent duration, our system would add together the duration of each visit and divide the sum (seconds) by the number of visits to get the average time spent.